marcoshsq/MetaDatabaseEngineer/README.md

 We have four parts, ``Introduction to Data Science``, ``Databases``, ``Cloud Computing`` , and ``Machine Learning``.

 Part one (``Introduction to Data Science``) has an overview, focusing on the introduction of the main concepts of the area.
 The second part focuses on database, while the third part is cloud and lastly, Artificial Intelligence.
-It is important to note that Mathematics and Computer Science are present in all four parts, especially math.
+It is important to note that Mathematics is the main focus, so it's present in all four parts.

 The main guides I've followed to create this curriculum can be found in the ``References`` section, at the end of this ``README`` page.